- LD-PE Recycling

-Growing sustainability trends demand innovative plastic recycling solutions, a particularly promising technology are solvent-based recycling processes.
+Growing sustainability trends demand innovative plastic recycling solutions, and solvent based recycling processes are a particularly promising technology in this regard.
 These processes are a novel technology allowing the recycling of, among others, complex polymer compounds like multilayer packaging or contaminated polystyrene using selective dissolution.
-Using this technology, polymers waste streams can be recovered and purified achieving qualities similar to the quality of virgin plastics.
+Using this technology, waste streams of polymers can be recovered and purified achieving qualities similar to the quality of virgin plastics.
 To successfully recycle end-of-life polymers and to achieve high-quality polymer qualities using selective solvents, it is essential to remove solvents in the final stage of the process - down to ppm levels.

 Sulzer Chemtech offers its breakthrough DEVO technology to address this issue.
 The solution, initially created and commonly used for the purification of virgin plastics, allows the evaporation of solvents in a broad range of polymer concentration, starting from low-viscous solutions and ending with solvent concentrations in the ppm range in the final product.
 This can be achieved by using our proven heat exchangers such as Sulzer’s SMR and SMXL as well as uniquely designed degassing chambers with proprietary flow distributor technology.
 Each stage is designed to increase the polymer solution’s temperature rapidly, homogenously, and in a well controlled manner.
 As a result, it is possible to also process thermally sensitive plastics without degrading them.
 Additionally, Sulzer’s static mixers allow the injection of stripping agents, into the polymer feed, which further improves the separation efficiency.